OpenBB-finance/OpenBB/website/content/terminal/faqs/developer_issues.md

 ---
 <details><summary>What branch on GitHub should pull requests be submitted to?</summary>

-Pull requests submitted to the Main branch will not be merged, please create branchs from the `develop` branch.
+Pull requests submitted to the Main branch will not be merged, please create branches from the `develop` branch.

 To switch to the develop branch: